sinarueeger/robust-data-analysis-with-r/handbook/05-learning-R.Rmd

 ### R-Ladies {-}

-[R-Ladies](Leading the R community forwards in widening the participation of women and other under-represented groups.) is a world-wide organisation to promote gender diversity in the R community.
+[R-Ladies](Leading the R community forwards in widening the participation of women and other under-represented groups.) is a worldwide organisation to promote gender diversity in the R community.

 As a diversity initiative^[[RForwards](https://forwards.github.io/) is another initiative to increase participation of women and other under-represented groups in the R community.], the mission of R-Ladies is to achieve proportionate representation by encouraging, inspiring, and empowering people of genders currently underrepresented in the R community.